Killing Mr. Griffin: Plot

 Mark's ex-girlfriend, Lana Turnboldt, has a picnic with her fiancé at the secluded place in the mountains, where they discover Mr. Griffin's medicine bottle.
 The police investigate, and find Mr. Griffin's body buried nearby.
 However, police do not find the ring Mr. Griffin was wearing when he died, as David had taken it.
-Irma Ruggles, David's paternal grandmother who lives with him, discovers the ring and refuses to give it back to him, believing the ring to be that of David's father, who had left him.
+Irma Ruggles, David's paternal grandmother who lives with him, discovers the ring and refuses to give it back to him, believing the ring to be that of David's father, who has left him.
 David tells Susan he took the ring and his grandmother found it, but they are unsuccessful at retrieving it from her, so Susan tells Mark about the situation because she feels he would know what to do.
 Irma Ruggles is later murdered, and a neighbor refers to the suspect as a boy in a brown sweater.
 Susan makes the connection, knowing that Mark has a brown sweater he wears all the time, and that Mark would stop at nothing to get what he needed – in this case, the ring.

 Susan plans to tell the police all that the group has done.
 Before she can inform the police, Mark, Jeff, and Betsy tie Susan up, and Jeff and Betsy leave to hide Mr. Griffin's car.
 Mark sets her curtains on fire, but Susan is saved by Kathy Griffin, Mr. Griffin's wife, who came over to her house with a detective for an interview.
 The detective catches Mark as he attempts to leave the house through a window.
 Several days later, Susan's mother tells her that all of those involved will face varying criminal charges, with her lawyer attempting to get Susan off with no charges in exchange for testimony.
 Mark will face three trials, one each for the deaths of Mr. Griffin and David's grandmother, and one for the attempted murder of Susan.
 Mrs. Griffin leaves Susan a note that her husband had written before his death, praising Susan for her work and recognizing her potential.